shangleyi/TritonOneStop/README.md

 * Please refer to README of project

 # Known Issues
-* Whenever the user login and log out, the next time they log back in, system will generate a error message:
+* Whenever the user login and log out, the next time they log back in without refresh the page, system will generate a error message:
   "TypeError: i.auth(...).currentUser is null".
-  * Solution: Click "OK".
+  * Solution: 1. refresh the page before the second log in
+              2. When the error shows up, click "OK".
 * In resource page, sometimes search dropdown menu doesn’t respond to user’s ‘click’ on option.
   * Solution: User shall manually input what they want to search instead of clicking on the dropdown menu.
 * In CoursePlanner page, sometimes dropdown menu doesn’t load when the connection to firebase is lost.